NVIDIA/AMGX/.github/ISSUE_TEMPLATE/compilation-issue-report.md

 **Describe the issue**

-A clear and concise description of what the issue is - this might be configuration error with CMake, or build error.
+A clear and concise description of what the issue is.

 **Environment information:**
  - OS: [e.g. `Windows 10`, `Ubuntu 22.04`]